-Project: The Department of Water Management will install a new sewer in W. 56th Street, from Hamlin to Lawndale.
+Project: The Department of Water Management will install a new sewer in N. Kilpatrick Avenue, from Chicago to Augusta.

-Reason: The old sewer main dates back to 1923 and needs replacement.
-The area bounded by 56th Street on the north and south, Hamlin on the west and Lawndale on the east will benefit from improved drainage and reduced risk of flooding.
+Reason: The old sewer main dates back to 1915 and needs replacement.
+The area bounded by Augusta on the north, Chicago on the south, Kenton on the east and Cicero on the west will benefit from improved drainage and reduced risk of flooding.

-Timing: Construction will begin shortly, and we expect sewer replacement to be completed in February 2015.
+Timing: Construction will begin shortly, and we expect sewer replacement to be completed in March.
 Restoration will follow.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.

-Traffic: We will allow traffic to flow outside of our working hours.
-When we are working in the street, we have to close it to traffic for reasons of safety.
+Traffic: Kilpatrick Avenue will need to be closed to through traffic from 7am to 4pm, and we may be forced to block entrances at some point.
+We will allow traffic to flow outside of our working hours.
 You will always be able to reach your home or business, even if it means putting a metal plate in place.
 Outside of working hours, a lane will be left open for local traffic only.